Miguel Cabrera’s 498th homer helps Tigers top Red Sox 4-2

 TRAINER’S ROOM

-The Red Sox placed closer Matt Barnes on the COVID-19 injured list after he began to show virus-like symptoms on Tuesday, but manager Alex Cora said after the game that Barnes tested negative for COVID was expected to be back on Wednesday.
+The Red Sox placed closer Matt Barnes on the COVID-19 injured list after he began to show virus-like symptoms on Tuesday, but manager Alex Cora said after the game that Barnes tested negative for COVID and was expected to be back on Wednesday.

-Barnes was isolating at the team hotel while awaiting the tests results.
+Barnes was isolating at the team hotel while awaiting the results of the test.
 Boston filled his roster spot with utilityman Marwin Gonzalez, who had been out since July 13 with a right hamstring strain.

 ACCELERATING TOWARD HISTORY